 Who the Shopify Grow Plan Is Best For

-The Grow plan fits a specific type of store owner - someone who’s past the testing phase and actively building a business.
+The Grow plan fits a specific type of store owner: someone past the testing phase and actively building a business.
 Here’s who gets the most value from it:

-• Growing eCommerce brands with steady sales - you’re not guessing whether this will work anymore; you’re optimizing what’s already working
+• Growing eCommerce brands with steady sales, where you’re not guessing whether this will work anymore and you’re optimizing what’s already working

-• Creators and influencers selling their own products - merch lines, digital products, or branded goods that generate consistent monthly revenue
+• Creators and influencers selling their own products, including merch lines, digital products, or branded goods that generate consistent monthly revenue

-• Stores doing both online and in-person sales - the POS features and lower in-person rates matter if you sell at farmers markets, craft fairs, or pop-up events
+• Stores doing both online and in-person sales, where the POS features and lower in-person rates matter if you sell at farmers markets, craft fairs, or pop-up events

-Here’s a real-world example: a vintage streetwear shop doing about $7,500/month across Shopify and Instagram.
+Here’s a real example: a vintage streetwear shop doing about $7,500/month across Shopify and Instagram.
 They use 3 of their 5 staff accounts (owner, fulfillment, and marketing), they check reports weekly to track best-selling items, and they use POS to sell at local markets on weekends.
-They save over $60/month in fees alone compared to Basic - and the reporting data helped them cut underperforming ad spend by identifying which products actually drive repeat purchases.
+They save over $60/month in fees compared to Basic, and the reporting data helped them cut underperforming ad spend by identifying which products actually drive repeat purchases.

 When You’ve Outgrown the Shopify Grow Plan